aaaahoang123/springboot-restful-scafolding/README.md

 - Create an ModuleBoot.kts class with the code like a main class of spring app.

 ----
-    package vn.amit.auth // or your package
+    package vn.amit.springboot // or your package

     import org.springframework.boot.autoconfigure.SpringBootApplication
     import org.springframework.boot.autoconfigure.domain.EntityScan